petermchale/math105A/README.md

-Open a Jupyter notebook by navigating to the directory in which it is located (the `cd` command is useful here, as is the `ls` command in `Terminal` or equivalently, the `dir` command in Windows) and typing `jupyter notebook <notebook name>` at the command prompt.
+Open a Jupyter notebook by navigating to the directory in which it is located (the `cd` command is useful here, as is the `ls` command in `Terminal` or equivalently, the `dir` command in Windows) and typing `jupyter notebook` at the command prompt.
+A tab will open in your browser revealing the contents of the current directory.
 Seek out the TA for help.

 Once you’re finished editing/running your notebook, press `ctrl-c` twice at the command prompt.